Heirloom plant: Origin

 Before the industrialization of agriculture, a much wider variety of plant foods were grown for human consumption, largely due to farmers and gardeners saving seeds and cuttings for future planting.
-From the 16th century through the early 20th centuries, the diversity was huge.
-Old nursery catalogues were filled with plums, peaches, pears and apples of numerous varieties and seed catalogs offered legions of vegetable varieties.
+From the 16th century through the early 20th century, the diversity was huge.
+Old nursery catalogues were filled with plums, peaches, pears and apples of numerous varieties, and seed catalogs offered legions of vegetable varieties.
 Valuable and carefully selected seeds were sold and traded using these catalogs along with useful advice on cultivation.
 Since World War II, agriculture in the industrialized world has mostly consisted of food crops which are grown in large, monocultural plots.
 In order to maximize consistency, few varieties of each type of crop are grown.
 These varieties are often selected for their productivity and their ability to ripen at the same time while withstanding mechanical picking and cross-country shipping, as well as their tolerance to drought, frost, or pesticides.
 This form of agriculture has led to a 75% drop in crop genetic diversity.

 While heirloom gardening has maintained a niche community, in recent years it has seen a resurgence in response to the industrial agriculture trend.
 In the Global South, heirloom plants are still widely grown, for example, in the home gardens of South and Southeast Asia.
 Before World War II, the majority of produce grown in the United States was heirlooms.

 In the 21st century, numerous community groups all over the world are working to preserve historic varieties to make a wide variety of fruits, vegetables, herbs, and flowers available again to the home gardener, by renovating old orchards, sourcing historic fruit varieties, engaging in seed swaps, and encouraging community participation.
+Heirloom varieties are an increasingly popular way for gardeners and small farmers to connect with traditional forms of agriculture and the crops grown in these systems.
+Growers also cite lower costs associated with purchasing seeds, improved taste, and perceived improved nutritional quality as reasons for growing heirlooms.
+In many countries, hundreds or even thousands of heirloom varieties are commercially available for purchase or can be obtained through seed libraries and banks, seed swaps, or community events.
+Heirloom varieties may also be well suited for market gardening, farmer's market sales, and CSA programs.

+A primary drawback to growing heirloom varieties is lower disease resistance compared to many commercially available hybrid varieties.
+Common disease problems, such as verticillium and fusarium wilt, may affect heirlooms more significantly than non-heirloom crops.
+Heirloom varieties may also be more delicate and perishable.
+In recent years, research has been conducted into improving the disease resistance of heirlooms, particularly tomatoes, by crossing them with resistant hybrid varieties.